ArkCase/samba-dc/README.md

-# Samba Active Directory Domain Controller for Docker
+# Samba Active Directory Domain Controller for Arkcase

 A well documented, tried and tested Samba Active Directory Domain Controller that works with the standard Windows management tools; this is a fork from the Fmstrat/Samba-domain repo to build for ARMv8 and ARMv7.
 The goal of the fork is to getting it working on a Unifi Dream Machine, Raspberry Pi 3+/4 and/or integrate it into Unraid.